Korppikoodi/5G00EV06-3001-kurru-wille-project/README.txt

 - added datacontext so fetched gamedata is in one place and doesnt need to be passed down in props
 - fixed a lot of bugs

-Later additions
+Later additions:

-- loading component that shows loading icon and text that is given to it as a prop
+- added loading component that shows loading icon and text that is given to it as a prop
 - improved css

-Known issues
+Known issues:

 - fetching game related data can sometimes take a while